mrbuche/chain_breaking_polymer_networks/README.md

 # Installation

-The package is on [PyPI](https://pypi.org/project/chain-breaking-polymer-networks/) and may be installed using `pip`:
+The package is on [PyPI](https://pypi.org/project/chain-breaking-polymer-networks/) and may be installed using `pip3`:

-	pip install chain_breaking_polymer_networks
+	pip3 install chain_breaking_polymer_networks

 ## Extended installation

-On a Linux machine, start by updating and then installing Python:
+Start by updating and then install Python 3:

 	sudo apt-get update
-	sudo apt-get install python
+	sudo apt-get install python3

 Next, install the pip package manger,

-	sudo apt-get install python-pip
+	sudo apt-get install python3-pip

-and use `pip` to install the packages that this packages will use:
+and use `pip3` to install the packages that this packages will use:

+	pip3 install numpy
+	pip3 install scipy
-	pip install numpy, scipy, matplotlib
+	pip3 install matplotlib

 Finally, install this package:

-	pip install chain_breaking_polymer_networks
+	pip3 install chain_breaking_polymer_networks

 # Basic usage